depthBuffer/T1-/README.md

 T1 - Graphics Engine
 ======
-This is a Graphics Engine built in C++, OpenGL, CMake.
-This takes heavy inspiration from https://github.com/JoeyDeVries/Cell.
+This is a Graphics Renderer built with C++, OpenGL, CMake.

 Feature List
 ------